Use OneDrive for Business to manage your private documents

 With Customer Engagement, you can use the right storage option for the right situation.
 For example, you can store your private documents by using the new OneDrive for Business option.
 For collaborative storage, you can use Office 365 Groups and for public documents use SharePoint.

 You might use OneDrive for Business to start and work on a document privately, such as for a draft sales pitch.
 When the draft is far enough along, move it to an Office 365 group for team collaboration.
 You have lots of storage space (1 TB or more) with OneDrive for Business, and documents stored there are automatically synced to your desktop and mobile devices.
-For example, if you put a presentation in Customer Engagement that's stored on OneDrive linked with an opportunity, that presentation is synced to all devices running OneDrive.
+For example, if you put a presentation in Customer Engagement (on-premises) that's stored on OneDrive linked with an opportunity, that presentation is synced to all devices running OneDrive.

 Before you can use OneDrive for Business, it must be enabled by your system administrator.
 More information: